ozooxo/notes/python/django.md

 In `customized_manager` (the one to overwrite `get_queryset()`), one may consider using a customized/extended `models.QuerySet`.

+### Databases

+#### PostgreSQL

+Beside the "schema" discussion in previous paragraph, this slide of [Going beyond Django ORM limitations with Postgres](https://www.slideshare.net/craigkerstiens/going-beyond-django-orm-with-postgres) may also help.

 ## References

 1. Official [Writing your first Django app](https://docs.djangoproject.com/en/2.0/intro/tutorial01/).
 It is actually a quite long tutorial that tell you in depth how to use django (in its design way to make a startard web app).
 Most paragraphs are about how to setup the views.